The *-Vertex-Reinforced Jump Process

+Note that after a change of time similar to the VRJP case, see \cite{ST15}, the jumps rates \eqref{jump-rates1} can also be written as $W_{i,j}(1+L_{j^{\star}}(s))$ where $L$ is the local of the new process.
+That corresponds to the original time-scale of the VRJP.

 Contrary to the standard VRJP, the \sVRJP is not partially exchangeable, even though the \sERRW is partially exchangeable under a condition on the weights.
 This adds a major difficulty to the model.
-However, a counterpart of the results of \cite{ST15,STZ17} can be obtained: \begin{itemize} \item Under a suitable randomization of the initial local times, we prove that the \sVRJP becomes partially exchangeable after a proper time change.
-We identify the limiting measure and represent this randomized \sVRJP as a mixture of Markov jump process. \item Coming back to the non randomized process, we prove that in general the \sVRJP can be written as a mixture of conditioned Markov jump processes, after a proper time change. \item We provide a counterpart for the \sVRJP to the random Schr\"{o}dinger operator which was defined in \cite{STZ17} in the non-directed case.
-The key fact for the VRJP that the measure on random potentials (or equivalently on the mixing measure) is normalized to 1, is replaced here by an identity between an integral on symmetric functions on the vertices and an integral on antisymmetric functions of the vertices.
-We propose probabilistic and direct analytic proofs of these identities. \end{itemize} A natural question which emerges from this work is that of the existence of a counterpart of the supersymmetric hyperbolic sigma-field $\H^{2|2}$, which is deeply linked to the VRJP (see e.g. \cite{DSZ10,ST15,BHS20}).
-This question will be the object of a further work with Swan.
+However, we obtain in Part~\ref{partI} a counterpart to the results of \cite{ST15}: \begin{itemize} \item Under a suitable randomization of the initial local times, we prove that the \sVRJP becomes partially exchangeable after a proper time change.
+We identify the limiting measure and represent this randomized \sVRJP as a mixture of Yaglom reversible Markov jump processes (with the definition above). \item Coming back to the non randomized process, we prove that in general the \sVRJP can be written, after a proper time change, as a mixture of some self-interacting jump processes which can be seen as conditioned Markov jump processes. \end{itemize} In a second part, we give a random Schr\"odinger representation of the randomized \sVRJPse, which generalizes the representation obtained in \cite{STZ17} for the VRJP.
+Several new phenomena and difficulties appear compared to the VRJP, due to the necessary extra randomization of the initial local times.
+The representation is based on new and rather remarkable identities between integrals on the space of $\star$-symmetric and $\star$-antisymmetric functions.
+The corresponding representation of the classical VRJP by a random Schr\"odinger operator has given rise to several important developments, such as recurrence for all reinforcement parameters in dimension two, diffusive behavior in the transient phase in dimension at least 3, a monotonicity property and the uniqueness of phase transition \cite{SZ19,Poudevigne19,Sabot21,Kozma_Peled21}.
+We present more detailed motivations for that random Schr\"odinger representation later in Section~\ref{Motivation}, since it is requires a prior understanding of partial exchangeability and the mixing measure.

+A natural question which emerges from these works is that of the existence of a counterpart to the supersymmetric hyperbolic sigma-field $\H^{2|2}$, which is deeply linked to the VRJP (see e.g. \cite{DSZ10,ST15,BHS20}).
+This question will be the object of a further work with Andrew Swan.